 TEMPLE CONSTRUCTION SITE

 There are many dangers on the construction site with many opportunities for accidents.
 Please do not enter this area when the workers are present or during non-work hours.
-If Rinpoche leads a tour through the temple, as she often does, it will be announced and all may take part visiting the temple at that time.

 Thank you for your cooperation.